YOUR UNIVERSITY AD IS TEH SUXX0RZ: MINNESOTA RAH RAH RAH

 School: University of Minnesota

-Ad title: “Hats off to Thee.â€
+Ad title: "Hats off to Thee."

-EDSBS title: “Minnesota and Gospel Music: going together like thumbtacks and chewing gum since 1851.â€
+EDSBS title: "Minnesota and Gospel Music: going together like thumbtacks and chewing gum since 1851."

 Setup: The University of Minnesota needs money, so they send you a link to this Flash Presentation.
 The Flash presentation reminds you that though “you’ve moved on” (and what a titanic loser you are if you’re still in the neighborhood,) the University of Minnesota is still your home away from home.
 Then they flash this on the screen:

-What part still lives there?
-Pardon us for being literal minded, but we have to know.
-NOW.
-A rank pair of boxers we never retrieved from behind the study cube?
 A clone, bred from our toenail clippings by government scientists working in subterranean laboratories?
 An illegitimate wolf-child abandoned by a girl we had ill-advised sex with, wandering the stacks at the library and feeding off stale honeybuns abandoned by careless students?
 WE HAVE TO KNOW!!!!

 Subtext: Minnesota is as soulful as gospel, an assumption our stubborn brain can’t wrap itself around.
 Prince, Morris Day and the Time, Janet Jackson, and Hanson* constitute the entirety of the black musical world from Minnesota for us.
 Gospel would not be the first thing that leapt to our mind when we thought of “music inspired by the Unversity of Minnesota.”
 That would be the theme to Fargo, because we’re stereotypical like that and think of desolate steppes, waist-deep snow, and the word “yah” when we hear the word “Minnesota.”

-Quit your bitching about the regional prejudice, though–it’s not like they made Deliverance about you.
+Quit your bitching about the regional prejudice, though--it's not like they made Deliverance about you.
 Snow, good manners and a few hasty murders beat illiterate redneck sodomy AND murder any day.

 Production values: Low on the visual, since it’s just Flash with a soundtrack, likely cobbled together from some stock footage from the promotions department.
 The soundtrack probably took some effort to bring together, especially since the singers were probably WTFing for at least ten minutes when they read the lyrics.